julrocas/pr-size-labeler/README.md

 # Pull Request Size Labeler

 Pull request size labeler triages PRs based on the size of the changes in the PR.
+Based on: https://github.com/actions/labeler

 ## Usage